poltak/poltak.github.io/index.markdown

 ## What is this site?

-This site is an online space for myself (Jonathan Poltak Samosir 林旭明) to:
+This site is an online space for myself to:

-- blog about my research
+- occasionally write about things I find interesting
 - keep an online version of my resume updated
 - talk a little bit about myself (for those who are interested)
-- play around with web technologies (when I actually have spare time)
+- play around with static site technologies, when I have spare time

 ## Technologies used